reinhardh/dna_rs_coding/README.md

 Example 1
 ---------

-In our first example, we encode information on one block of length n=12472 and we choose k=9000, which meand the outer code can correct nse substitution errors and ner erasures provided that 2*nse + ner <= 12472-9000.
+In our first example, we encode information on one block of length n=12472 and we choose k=9000, which means the outer code can correct nse substitution errors and ner erasures provided that 2*nse + ner <= 12472-9000.
 The rest of the parameters are the default parameters, i.e.,  N=34, K=32, nuss=12.
 This results in sequences of length N*ni/2 = 43*6/2 = 102.

 1. The following command takes the text in the file *data.zip*, encodes it on DNA segments, and stores the segments in *data_encoded.txt*: